rekindle-blog/rekindle-blog.github.io/_posts/2025-08-06-satan-and-senate.md

 Drawing on my newfound knowledge of the 20th century, after reading Svetlana Alexievich’s *[Secondhand Time](https://en.wikipedia.org/wiki/Secondhand_Time:_The_Last_of_the_Soviets)*, I wrote: "The craziest thing about flat earth claims is that its proponents would have us believe America and the USSR collaborated in the deceit—in the 1960s, during the Cold War."
 In hindsight I should have taken aim at the claim that the moon landings were faked, rather than flat earth theory.
 But the successful Apollo missions did produce photographic evidence concerning the earth’s shape (pictured above), so it fits.
 Anyway, my observation about the profoundly illogical view most conspiracy theorists take of geopolitics and history kicked off a lively Facebook thread.
 Central to Tim’s arguments in favour of the flat earth was his insistence that Satan or the devil is a liar, a deceiver.
 That is the focus of this article.

 It’s certainly true, as Tim pointed out, that the devil is a deceiver, "more crafty than any other beast of the field" (Genesis 3:1; 2 Corinthians 11:3).
-Alongside his other works of [accusing](https://rekindle.co.za/content/2020-07-22-christus-victor-new-testament) (Zechariah 3:1-3) and [tempting](https://rekindle.co.za/content/christs-temptation-and-our-own/)(Matthew 4:3; 1 Corinthians 7:5), Jesus described Satan as "the father of lies" (John 8:44).
+Alongside his other works of [accusing](https://rekindle.co.za/content/2020-07-22-christus-victor-new-testament) (Zechariah 3:1-3) and [tempting](https://rekindle.co.za/content/christs-temptation-and-our-own/) (Matthew 4:3; 1 Corinthians 7:5), Jesus described Satan as "the father of lies" (John 8:44).
 Clearly, the devil isn’t to be trusted.
 But does that mean governments or NASA aren’t to be trusted either?
 Christian conspiracy theorists think so.
 So it’s to that argument which we’ll now turn.

-## Satan's Deceit Isn't Linked With Leaders
+## Satan's Deceit Isn't Tied to Leaders

 Tim correctly points out that "deceit has been used against humanity since the beginning" (Genesis 3:4).
 Naturally.
 Theologically.
 However, he then added, "To think world governments aren't answering to one leader is naive."
 Really?
 Without claiming to have done an exhaustive reading of the biblical texts on Satan, none of those that I’m aware of conflate his deceit with world leaders or governments.
 Though Paul refers to him as "the ruler of this world" (2 Corinthians 4:4), the apostle doesn’t make any links between Satan and senate.
 Neither did Jesus, who called him "the ruler of this world" (John 12:31).
 Significantly, from this point on in John’s Gospel Jesus moves towards Golgotha, not some imperial palace or an earthy seat of power.